Exact Instability Margin Analysis and Minimum-Norm Strong Stabilization -- phase change rate maximization --: Introduction

+To illustrate the applicability of our results, two practical applications are considered.
+The first one regards the robustness of the oscillatory behavior of a cyclic gene-regulatory network called ``repressilator.''
+We apply our results to analyse robustness of the instability of the linearized dynamics against dynamic perturbations.
+The second one regards strong stabilization of a magnetic levitation system, where we demonstrate how our results can be useful for the design of stable discrete-time controllers with small $\mathcal{H}_\infty$ norms.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:RIR} defines the RIR and briefly summarizes results in \cite{HIH:Automatica2021} as a basis for the developments in this paper.
-Section~\ref{sec:Characterization} characterizes open-loop transfer functions yielding marginally stable closed-loop system, based on an extended version of the Nyquist criterion.
-The main results of this paper on the conditions for the exact RIR are presented in Section~\ref{sec:MainResults}.
-In Section~\ref{sec:SupCR}, we formulate a problem of maximizing the phase change rate and provide the solution which completes the proof of the main results in Section~\ref{sec:MainResults}.
-Two extensions with illustrative examples are given in Section~\ref{sec:EXtensionsExamples}.
-Section~\ref{sec:Concl} summarizes the contributions of this paper and addresses some future research directions.
+Section~\ref{sec:Characterization} characterizes the open-loop transfer functions that yield marginally stable closed-loop systems, based on an extended version of the Nyquist criterion.
+The main results of this paper on the conditions for marginal stabilization and the exact RIR are presented in Section~\ref{sec:MainResults}.
+In Section~\ref{sec:SupCR}, we formulate a problem of maximizing the phase change rate and provide a solution, which plays an essential role in the proofs of the main results in Section~\ref{sec:MainResults}.
+Two practical applications of our main results are given in Section~\ref{sec:PracticalApp}.
+Proofs of our main results are given in Section~\ref{sec:proof_thm}, just before the concluding Section~\ref{sec:Concl} which summarizes the contributions of this paper and addresses some future research directions.

 {\bf Notation:} The set of real numbers is denoted by $\IR$. $\Re(s)$ and $\Im(s)$ denote the real and imaginary parts of a complex number $s$, respectively.
-The set of proper real rational functions of one complex variable $s$ is denoted by $\IR_p$.
-Let $\IL_{\infty}$ denote the set of functions that are bounded on the imaginary axis $j\IR$.
-The subset of $\IL_{\infty}$ which consists of real rational functions bounded on $j\IR$ is denoted by $\RLinf$.
-The stable subsets of $\IL_{\infty}$ and $\RLinf$ are denoted by $\Hinf$ and $\RHinf$, respectively.
-The norms in $\IL_{\infty}$ and $\Hinf$ are denoted by $\| \cdot \|_{L_\infty}$ and $\| \cdot \|_{H_\infty}$, respectively.
+The set of proper real rational functions of complex variable $s$ is denoted by $\mathcal{R}_p$.
+Let $\Linf$ denote the set of functions that are bounded on the imaginary axis $j\IR$.
+The subset of $\Linf$ which consists of real rational functions that are bounded on $j\IR$ is denoted by $\RLinf$.
+The stable subsets of $\Linf$ and $\RLinf$ are denoted by $\Hinf$ and $\RHinf$, respectively.
+The norms in $\Linf$ and $\Hinf$ are denoted by $\| \cdot \|_{L_\infty}$ and $\| \cdot \|_{H_\infty}$, respectively.
 The open (closed) left and right half complex planes are abbreviated as OLHP (CLHP) and ORHP (CRHP), respectively.